Update (March 2018):

 Reviews are critical to the success of your financial plan.
 Once you set a financial plan in motion, that strategy must be reviewed against changes in your situation and economic, market and legislative influences.

-If you’re paying $500 or more for a review, I think you should get a face-to-face meeting and a written review document.
-This review document should cover your super, investment and insurance portfolio and illustrate how you are progressing towards your goals.
+Ideally, your review should be face-to-face (or via video if you’re a long way from your advisor).
+This review should cover your super, investment and insurance portfolio and most importantly, illustrate how you are progressing towards your goals.
 The effect of any changes in legislation, investment markets or the economy should be outlined.
-Any changes in your situation, such as job, partners, children and expenditure should be taken into account.
+Any changes in your situation, such as job, partners, children and expenditure should be taken into account and used to update your plan and ensure your strategy remains appropriate.

 If adjustments need to be made and any additional advice given, you may need to pay more than is covered by your ongoing advice fee.

-Even if you were not available for a review at the time it was due, your planner shouldn’t charge you for a service they didn’t need to provide.
+Even if you were not available for a review at the time it was due, assuming you didn’t re-appoint, your planner shouldn’t charge you for a service they didn’t need to provide.

 Sign#2 Your Financial Planner is Overcharging: